 Customers love personalized shopping experiences — and, for retailers, they result in larger orders and greater loyalty.
-But personalization is no longer just a nice-to-have; instead, it’s now a baseline expectation for many shoppers.
-The brands winning in eCommerce are the ones that deliver the best and most intuitive personal shopping experiences.
+But an ecommerce personalization engine is no longer just a nice-to-have; instead, it’s now a baseline expectation for many shoppers.
+The brands winning in ecommerce are the ones that deliver the best and most intuitive personal shopping experiences.

 Here’s a look at the benefits of personalization for shoppers and retailers, followed by nearly a dozen scalable ideas for how to get started.

 Online shoppers are constantly bombarded with distracting and unhelpful information, from irrelevant display ads to uninteresting product categories.

 For instance, a customer looking online for a multi-color midi dress might have to dodge a video ad about swimsuits, scroll past featured seasonal accessories and pass over search results for one-color maxi dresses before they even reach one potentially interesting option.

 But personalized ecommerce experiences help shoppers cut through the clutter and find what they’re actually looking for, faster.
 If that same customer is presented with a curated selection of midi dress suggestions that suit their style, they’ll be able to start immediately engaging with those product recommendations.
 It would further make them arrive at their purchasing decision more quickly and easily.

 And it’s not only about how best to personalize and prioritize products in that category to those they are most likely to buy.
 Personalization in ecommerce is also about ranking items in other categories that complement the hero product.
 So, the multi-color midi dress shopper may not want to see a mixed bag of accessories that are trending that season — but she might respond positively to relevant suggestions for colorful purses and shoes that complete the outfit based on the dress she’s purchasing.